elsevierlabs-os/AnnotationQueryPython/README.md

 #### Usage

 The typical usage pattern will be something like the following.
 In the below example, we are finding those sentences (identified by Genia) that are contained in a ce:para XML element.
 For more examples refer to the tests.
+We assume the AnnotationQueryPython wheel or egg has been installed.

 ```
+from AQPython.Query import *
+from AQPython.Utilities import *
+import pyspark
+from pyspark.storagelevel import StorageLevel

 # Get a SparkSession
 spark = pyspark.sql.SparkSession.builder.getOrCreate()